As Minnesota hemp industry booms, Radinovich chosen to lead trade organization

-ST. PAUL — The trade organization representing farmers, processors, distributors and others in the hemp industry on Monday, Aug.
-12, announced that Joe Radinovich would become the group's executive director.
+ST. PAUL, Minn. — The trade organization representing farmers, processors, distributors and others in the hemp industry on Monday, Aug.
+12, announced that Joe Radinovich would become the group’s executive director.

-In a news release, the Minnesota Hemp Association said Radinovich, a former member of Congress representing Minnesota's 8th District, would lead the organization.
-Days earlier, Radinovich announced that he doesn't plan to challenge U.S. Rep. Pete Stauber in 2020.
+In a news release, the Minnesota Hemp Association said Radinovich, a former candidate for Congress in Minnesota’s 8th District, would lead the organization.
+Days earlier, Radinovich announced that he doesn’t plan to challenge U.S. Rep. Pete Stauber in 2020.

 Charlie Levine, president of the Minnesota Hemp Association and owner of Hemp Acres LLC, said Radinovich is someone who can help lead the group amid “enormous growth” in the industry.
 The number of licensed hemp growers in the state grew from 43 in 2018 to 310 in July of this year.
 And that demand continues to grow, according to Department of Agriculture officials.
 Three people run the program now and haven’t been able to keep up with the requests, he said.